Portrayed by Adrianne Palicki

 - Friendly Enemy: Hunters in general don't seem particularly fond of Bela, but they put up with her and occasionally work with her.
-Then she takes the Colt and the Winchesters become less interested in bantering and Foe Yay and more interested in hunting her down, reclaiming the Colt, and killing her.
+Then she takes the Colt and the Winchesters become less interested in bantering and Foe Yay and more interested in hunting Bela down, killing her, and reclaiming the Colt.